dmgeurts/getcert_paloalto/README.md

 3. Uploads the temporary PKCS12 file to the firewall using the randomly-generated passphrase.
   + (Optionally) adds a year (in 4-digit notation) to the certificate name.
 4. Deletes the temporary PKCS12 certificate from the linux host.
-5. (Optionally) Sets the certificate used within the SSL/TLS profile to the name of the new LetsEncrypt certificate.
+5. (Optionally) applies the certificate to up to two SSL/TLS Profiles.
-  + The SSL/TLS profile name can be parsed.
+  + Single SSL/TLS Profile: For example for the Management UI SSL/TLS profile.
-  + Or the GlobalProtect Portal and GlobalProtect Gateway SSL/TLS profiles can set.
+  + Two SSL/TLS Prtofiles: For example for GlobalProtect Portal and GlobalProtect Gateway SSL/TLS Profiles.
 6. Commits the candidate configuration (synchronously) and reports for the commit result.
+7. Logs all output to /var/log/pan_instcert.log

 ### Script options
 The scripts use the following options: